daveshap/OpenAI_Agent_Swarm/intercom/README.md

 1. Create `.env` in the root with following values
    1. OPENAI_API_KEY=
    2. AGENTS_PATH=intercom/agents_1 for first demo or intercom/agents_2 for second
-   3. THREAD_LOGS_PATH=logs_1 - path to a folder where threads will be logged.
-Relative to the `intercom` folder
-2. Execut: `python3 agent_builder/create.py`
+2. Execute from the root: `python3 -m agents.agent_builder.create`
-3. Obtain assistant ids either from openai playground or agent builder logs
+3. Obtain assistant ids either from openai playground
 4. Go to the demo file (`intercom/demo_1.py` or `intercom/demo_2.py`)
 5. Set your assistant ids
+6. Create `.env` file in the `intercom` folder with following value:
+   1. THREAD_LOGS_PATH=intercom/logs_3 - path to a folder where threads will be logged

 ## First demo